mhagenow01/FBFransac/README.md

 PointNet++ is a state of the art neural-network based approach for object recognition.
 The algorithm was proposed in Qi et al. [5] in 2017.
 Using a variety of custom pre-processing layers and tensorflow, this approach is trained to recognize objects and their specific classification.

 Note: The implementation used for the comparison can be found [here](https://github.com/charlesq34/pointnet2).
 This implementation requires Tensorflow and NVIDIA CUDA Drivers.
 We were able to build the package using CUDA 9.0 and TensorFlow something.
 As a neural-net approach, the system required training.
 We trained using the ModelNet40.
+Note: we trained using a single 4 GB GPU over the course of approximately 20 hours.
+Due to memory restrictions, the training was ran with a sub-recommended batch size, which may partially explain the lower classification results below.

 ![pointnet example objects](https://mhagenow01.github.io/FBFransac/images/pointnet_example_objects.png "pointnet example objects")
 <div align="center"> Figure 8: PointNet++ Example Objects </div>

 PointNet++ is designed as a classifier, meaning for an input point cloud of a single object, it will return a classification from the labels used during training.
 Thus, a direct comparison similar to above is not possible.
-Instead, we focus on a comparison where we use FAMrec as a classifier for a representative set of objects from the same classes that the PointNet++ model was built upon.
+Instead, we focus on a comparison where we use FAMrec as a classifier for a randomly-selected set of objects from the same classes that the PointNet++ model was built upon.
 We train PointNet++ using the ModelNet40 database from Princeton [6] ([link](https://modelnet.cs.princeton.edu/)).
 From the test set of ModelNet40, we extract 30 randomly sampled meshes (We were unable to convert 10 of the classes to a format that works with our mesh importing system).
 For each of these 30 objects, we load them 5 times with random orientations in PointNet++ and get the classification.
 We also load them 5 times with random orientations into FAMrec and get what object is recognized (Note: FAMrec might return no object or possibly multiple - it is not a classifier).
 This gives us a biased, but reasonable metric to compare the methods.
 The following two tables have the classification results:

 ##### PointNet++